profit-rocks/profit-solver-informaticup2023/README.md

 ### Benchmarking

 To run benchmarks on our solution, you can use the `benchmark.py` script which requires Python version 3.10 or higher.
 By default, it runs benchmarks on all tasks in `./tasks`.
-Add the `--keep-solutions` flag if you want to access the intermediate and final solutions afterwards.
+Add the `--keep-solutions` flag if you want to access the intermediate and final solutions afterward.